Atlas Alpha 10

 Lantern acquired in March 2006.

 This, and the following lantern came from Mike Docherty, though this lantern has very much come home as it was originally located in Derbyshire.
-The lantern would have originally used a 100W SOX lamp - this rating is what eventually became the 90W lamp.
-The Alpha 10 is a rare lantern these days - the fact that it was meant for cutoff light distribution restricted its use somewhat.
-I know of two remaining Alpha 10s locally; though there were a couple of others on a bridge over the A52 at Borrowash until mid-2005.
+The lantern would have originally used a 100 W SOX lamp - this rating is what eventually became the 90 W lamp.
+The Alpha 10 is a rare lantern these days - the fact that it was meant for cut-off light distribution restricted its use somewhat.
+A small numbers of Alpha 10s existed in Hatton (this example may once have been used there itself), though there were a couple of others on a bridge over the A52 at Borrowash until mid-2005.

-The cutoff cover is made from acrylic, and is very clean.
-Unfortunately it has a slight crack in it near the lampholder, but this is hardly noticeable.
+The cut-off cover is made from acrylic, and is very clean.
+Unfortunately, it has a slight crack in it near the lampholder, but this is hardly noticeable.

 Opening the cover makes very little difference to the photograph!
 I am surprised that there are not more of these lanterns about - just look at the simplicity of it!

-© 2002 -2013 English Street Lights Online
+© 2002 - English Street Lights Online